iran-nodejs-community/digiNode/README.md

 ## Menu

-Although `expressCart` is a search based shopping cart, you can also group your products into categories using tags.
+Although `digiNode` is a search based shopping cart, you can also group your products into categories using tags.
 You can then setup menu Items to "filter" based on keywords (tags) to make it easier for your customers.

 Setting of menu items is done via `/admin/settings/menu`.